RhodiumToad/pllua-ng/README.md

  + Datum values of type pgtype.numeric convert to json numbers

+ + Datum values of other types convert to json in the same way as they do in SQL; in particular, jsonb and json values are included directly, and values with casts to jsonb have those casts respected

  + Values of other types that possess a __tostring metamethod are converted to strings